We use cookies to collect anonymous data to help us improve your site browsing experience.

 Rule 7.4 of the simple procedure rules explains what happens when no response form is received.

-Please Note: The information above cannot cover every situation which might arise in the course of a claim.
+Please Note, the information above cannot cover every situation which might arise in the course of a claim.
 You should also note that this information is not the authority upon which the procedure is based.
 The formal authority is contained in the Simple Procedure Rules.